1 What and why?

 Data literacy is the ability to collect, manage, evaluate, and apply data, in a critical manner.

-While we agree that data literacy is “an essential ability required in the global knowledge-based economy”, and that “the manipulation of data occurs in daily processes across all sectors and disciplines” (ibid), the following definition is more explicit (by mentioning some preconditions), comprises both technical and reflective skills, and characterizes the desired outcomes:
+While we agree that data literacy is “an essential ability required in the global knowledge-based economy”, and that “the manipulation of data occurs in daily processes across all sectors and disciplines” (ibid), our own definition is more explicit (by mentioning some preconditions), comprises both technical and reflective skills, and characterizes the desired outcomes:

 Data literacy is the ability and skill of making sense of data.